-- the efficacy and safety of our approved product candidates as demonstrated in clinical trials; - the clinical indications for which our product candidates are approved; - product labeling or product insert requirements of the FDA or other regulatory authorities; - limitations or warnings contained in the labeling approved or licensed for our product candidates by the FDA or other applicable regulatory authorities; - any restrictions on the use of our products together with other medications or restrictions on the use of our products in certain types of patients; - the prevalence and severity of any adverse effects associated with our product candidates; - the size of the target patient population, and the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the safety, efficacy, cost, and other potential advantages of our approved product candidates compared to other available therapies; - relative convenience and ease of administration, including as compared to alternative treatments and competitive products; - our ability to generate cost effectiveness data that supports a profitable price; - our ability to obtain sufficient reimbursement and pricing by third-party payors and government authorities; - the willingness of patients to pay out-of-pocket in the absence of sufficient payor coverage; - the timing of market introduction of our product candidates as well as competitive products; - · the effectiveness of our sales and marketing strategies; or - publicity concerning our products or competing products and treatments.
+• the efficacy and safety of our products as demonstrated in clinical trials;

+- the clinical indications for which our products are approved, including our ability to obtain regulatory approval for Abecma in additional indications; - product labeling or product insert requirements of the FDA or other regulatory authorities, including the expansion of the label for Abecma; - limitations or warnings contained in the labeling approved by the FDA or other applicable regulatory authorities; - · any restrictions on the use of our products together with other medications or restrictions on the use of our products in certain types of patients; - the prevalence and severity of any adverse effects associated with our products; - the size of the target patient population, and the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - the safety, efficacy, cost, and other potential advantages of our products compared to other available therapies; - relative convenience and ease of administration, including as compared to alternative treatments and competitive products; - our ability to generate cost effectiveness data that supports a profitable price; - · our ability to obtain sufficient reimbursement and pricing by third-party payors and government authorities; - the willingness of patients to pay out-of-pocket in the absence of sufficient payor coverage; - the timing of market introduction of our products as well as competitive products; - · the effectiveness of our sales and marketing strategies; or - publicity concerning our products or competing products and treatments.

-If our product candidates are approved but do not achieve an adequate level of acceptance by patients, physicians and payors, we may not recognize sufficient revenue from our product candidates to become or remain profitable.
-Before granting reimbursement approval, healthcare payors may require us to demonstrate that our product candidates, in addition to treating these target indications, also provide incremental health benefits to patients.
-Our efforts to educate the medical community and third-party payors about the benefits of our product candidates may require significant resources and may never be successful.
+If Abecma or any future products do not achieve an adequate level of acceptance by patients, physicians and payors, we may not recognize sufficient revenue from our product candidates to become or remain profitable.
+Before granting reimbursement approval, healthcare payors may require us to demonstrate that our products, in addition to treating these target indications, also provide incremental health benefits to patients.
+Our efforts to educate the medical community and third-party payors about the benefits of Abecma or any future products may require significant resources and may never be successful.